feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The Chinese of Batavia played a very significant role in the development of the city as they were closely involved in the VOC's economic activities, both in internal and external trade.
 They performed a service for the city as skilled labourers, artisans and as market-gardeners to supply the

-22 needs of the VOC; indeed all agriculture around Batavia depended upon the Chinese.18 |
+22 needs of the VOC; indeed all agriculture around Batavia depended upon the Chinese.18 I

 Even though they were the only group in the population at that time who had to the pay poll tax (hoofdgeld) for their residence in Batavia, the position of the Chinese in trade and commerce was still rather privileged.
 There were complaints from 270 burghers in 1647 and in 1652 saying that the Batavian government favoured the Chinese over them.
 With the monopolistic practices of the VOC, the freeburghers' trade became increasingly restricted, by contrast the Chinese were free to trade through their intraarchipelago and overseas networks which reached as far as China and Japan.19